 Seating arrangements

 You’ll also want to consider different departments’ seating arrangement needs.
 For a busy sales team who’s traveling to and from client sites, the ability to book desks within an open sales neighborhood can ensure that this space doesn’t sit empty.
-For an admin team, it might make less sense to have a neighborhood dedicated to these team members and instead seat them next to the department or project team they directly support.
+It may be more practical to seat admin team members alongside the departments or project teams they support directly, rather than dedicating a separate neighborhood for them.

 Amenities and services